-1. Introduction
+1 Introduction

-In its latest issue of the World Economic Outlook, The International Monetary Fund (IMF, 2007, chapter 5) states that, "over the past two decades, there has been a continued decline in the share of income that accrues to labor, especially in Europe and Japan.
-The income share of workers in unskilled sectors has dropped strongly while that of workers in skilled sectors has generally made small gains."
-The IMF (2007) is primarily focusing on the question how the ongoing globalization of the labor market has affected compensation and employment in the advanced economies.
-The effective global labor force has risen fourfold over the past two decades.
-This growing pool of global labor is being accessed by advanced economies through various channels, including imports of final goods, offshoring of the production of intermediates, and immigration.
-The ongoing globalization of labor has contributed to rising labor compensation in advanced economies by boosting productivity and output, while emerging market countries have also benefited from rising wages.
-Nevertheless, globalization is one of several factors that have acted to reduce the share of income accruing to labor in advanced economies, although rapid technological change has had a bigger impact, especially on workers in unskilled sectors.
-The analysis finds that countries that have enacted reforms to lower the cost of labor to business and improve labor market flexibility have generally experienced a smaller decline in the labor income share.
+'Globalisation and inequality' stands high on the agenda of research of many international institutions in their world economic outlooks.
+Recently, the International Monetary Fund (IMF, 2007a, 2007b) dealt with this topic repeatedly in its World Economic Outlooks.
+In the April 2007 issue of the World Economic Outlook (IMF, 2007a, chapter 5), the International Monetary Fund states that, 'over the past two decades, there has been a continued decline in the share of income that accrues to labour, especially in Europe and Japan.
+The income share of workers in unskilled sectors has dropped strongly while that of workers in skilled sectors has generally made small gains'.
+The IMF (2007a) is primarily focusing on the question how the ongoing globalisation of the labour market has affected compensation and employment in the advanced economies.
+The effective global labour force has risen fourfold over the past two decades.
+This growing pool of global labour is being accessed by advanced economies through various channels, including imports of final goods, off shoring of the production of intermediates, and immigration.
+The ongoing globalisation of labour has contributed to rising labour compensation in advanced economies by boosting productivity and output, while emerging market countries have also benefited from rising wages.
+Nevertheless, globalisation is one of several factors that have acted to reduce the share of income accruing to labour in advanced economies, although rapid technological change has had a bigger impact, especially on workers in unskilled sectors.
+The analysis finds that countries that have enacted reforms to lower the cost of labour to business and improve labour market flexibility have generally experienced a smaller decline in the labour income share.